 This simple-but-effective pose helps stretch your stomach, which can provide relief when gas pain or bloating has got you down.
 Start by sitting on your shins on a yoga mat or bed.

 In addition to exercise, there are several other habits you can pick up to try to keep everything running smoothly.
 Caring for your digestive tract starts in the kitchen for many, such as eating prebiotic- and probiotic-rich foods (such as kombucha and kimchi) along with healthy fats (like salmon) and fiber (found in fruits and vegetables).
 Consider keeping a food journal to log what you eat and if you have a reaction to detect any possible food sensitivities.

 An easy but important habit to maintain to help regulate your digestive system is drinking enough water throughout the day.
 Digestive problems can cause dehydration, as can exercising without hydrating properly.

 Though the exact amount of water you should drink per day varies from person to person, it’s generally recommended to drink two to three cups of water per hour, or 15.5 cups per day for men, 11.5 cups per day for women — though this number should increase if you’re outside on a hot day or exercising.

 Caring for your digestive health doesn’t have to look like juice cleanses or eating turmeric by the spoonful.
-Through exercise, other healthy lifestyle habits, at-home lab testing options for food sensitivities or colon cancer, and advice from your doctor or other medical professional, you can take back control of your digestive health instead of letting it control you.
+Through exercise, other healthy lifestyle habits, at-home lab testing options for food sensitivities or colon cancer tests, and advice from your doctor or other medical professional, you can take back control of your digestive health instead of letting it control you.